precice/elastictube1d/README.md

 ![FSI3 setup](images/setup.png)

-Fluid is assumed to be incompressible flow and gravity is neglected.
-Due to the axisymmetry, the flow can be described using a quasi-two dimensional continuity and momentum equations.
+The flow is assumed to be incompressible flow and gravity is neglected.
+Due to the axisymmetry, the flow can be described using a quasi-two-dimensional continuity and momentum equations.
 The motivation and exact formulation of the equations that we consider can be found in [2].

 The following parameters have been chosen:
 - Length of the tube: L = 10
-- Inlet velocity: v_inlet = 10 + 3 sin (10 PI t)
+- Inlet velocity: $$ v_{inlet} = 10 + 3 sin (10 \pi t) $$
 - Initial cross sectional area = 1
 - Initial velocity: v = 10
 - Initial pressure: p = 0
+- Fluid density: $$ \rho = 1 $$
 - Young modulus: E = 10000

 LINK: